tendermint/tendermint/spec/consensus/proposer-based-timestamp/pbts-sysmodel_002_draft.md

 #### **[PBTS-CLOCK-NEWTON.0]**

-There is a reference Newtonian real-time `t` (UTC).
+There is a reference Newtonian real-time `t`.

 No process has direct access to this reference time, used only for specification purposes.
+The reference real-time is assumed to be aligned with the Coordinated Universal Time (UTC).

 ### Synchronized clocks

-Processes are assumed to be equipped with synchronized clocks.
+Processes are assumed to be equipped with synchronized clocks, aligned with the Coordinated Universal Time (UTC).

 This requires processes to periodically synchronize their local clocks with an external and trusted source of the time (e.g. NTP servers).